RedefiningReality/Linux-Defence-Materials/Defence/Auditing Commands.md

 sudo sed -i '/\/bash/!d' /etc/shells  # remove lines that don't contain "/bash" from /etc/shells
 ```
 ---
-commands from all users will be logged to /var/log/commands.log, which can only be read by root (`sudo cat /var/log/commands.log`)
+commands from all users running bash will be logged to /var/log/commands.log, which can only be read by root (`sudo cat /var/log/commands.log`)
 - search with `sudo grep <string> /var/log/commands.log`
   - `<string>` can be a process ID, user, command, etc